 Types of Document Templates and When to Use Each

-To create a new document in Lawmatics, you will start by going to the Document page under the Assets tab, and you will then select Create New Document near the top right corner.
-You will then see options for the 3 different types of documents, shown below.
+To create a new document in Lawmatics, navigate to the Documents section located under the Docs & Forms tab in the main side navigation.
+Click on the Create New Document button near the top right corner.
+You will then see options for the three different types of documents: Start Fresh, PDF Upload, and Word Documents (DOCX).

-Depending on your document, one of these 3 options will be best suited for that particular document.
-Each type of document has its own pros and cons, so the best option for your different documents in Lawmatics will depend on the specifics of that particular document.
+Depending on your document, one of these options will be best suited for that particular document.
+Each type has its own pros and cons, so the best option will depend on the specifics of your document.

 Start Fresh

-With the start fresh option, you will be using the Lawmatics built-in word processor to build your document right in Lawmatics.
+With the Start Fresh option, you will use Lawmatics' built-in word processor to build your document directly within the platform.
 These are also referred to as Custom Docs.

 PROS:

-• Easy to create with access your custom fields, signature fields, conditional logic, etc right within the Lawmatics interface
+• Easy to create with access to your custom fields, signature fields, conditional logic, etc., right within the Lawmatics interface.

-• Option to preview make one-off edits when sending to a particular matter
+• Option to preview and make one-off edits when sending to a particular matter.

 CONS:

-• There are limited formatting options available.
-If you are trying to create a highlight designed/stylized document, then start fresh will likely not be your best option.
+• Limited formatting options available.
+If you are trying to create a highly designed/stylized document, then Start Fresh may not be the best option.

-• Does not autosave while you are editing, make sure you click the save button periodically while editing to save your work!
+• Does not autosave while you are editing; make sure you click the save button periodically to save your work.

-Start fresh documents are typically used for fee agreements, contracts, etc, since these documents are typically more about the content provided than design/aesthetics.
+Start Fresh documents are typically used for fee agreements, contracts, etc., since these documents are more about the content provided than design/aesthetics.

 PDF Upload

-With this option, you will begin by uploading a base PDF file, and you will then drag and drop any merge fields or signature fields over the base file.
-For that reason, this is a great option for court documents, authorizations, forms from external organizations, etc, since this option will ensure that the document looks exactly like the original base version provided.
+With this option, you will begin by uploading a base PDF file, and then drag and drop any merge fields or signature fields over the base file.
+This is a great option for court documents, authorizations, forms from external organizations, etc., since it ensures that the document looks exactly like the original base version provided.

 PROS: